ShriramGithub7/EV8-Loss-calculation-and-Model-Finetuning/README.md

 Below screenshot shows the basic network structure with 1 input, 1 hidden and 1 output layer.
 It also shows how individual parameter values and derivative values are calculated.
 These values are then used to calculate gradient of the network.

+Please note that excel sheet is also attached in the repository, so it can be used to cross check below details.
+Also, we can play with different input, output values, initial weights and different learning rates to see how loss is updated and graph is projected.

 ![image](https://user-images.githubusercontent.com/93775361/212448379-7a9e2891-21d9-428a-be8e-9d184515b8b7.png)